-SOCET for ArcGIS® combines the stereo photogrammetric capabilities of BAE Systems’ SOCET SET® software with the cartographic and feature-editing tools of the ESRI® ArcGIS® application.
+SOCET for ArcGIS® combines the stereo photogrammetric capabilities of BAE Systems’ SOCET GXP® software with the cartographic and feature-editing tools of the Esri® ArcGIS® application.

 SOCET for ArcGIS is a SOCET GXP module that gives analysts the capability to collect 3-D feature data from a SOCET GXP Multiport while simultaneously updating the data inside the ArcMap® canvas.
 This allows the Esri community to use the rigorous sensor models and stereo imagery capabilities inside of SOCET GXP to collect, edit, and assign attributes to features while still maintaining access to tools within the ArcMap environment.
 SOCET for ArcGIS supports Esri personal, file, and multi-user geodatabase formats.